Symposium on the Future of Disease Classification in the United States

 -

-Opportunities to align and integrate precision-medicine based classifications encoded in biomedical ontologies and real-world data within the framework of the ICD.
+Detailed Rendering of Disease Classification: Opportunities to align and integrate precision-medicine based classifications encoded in biomedical ontologies and real-world data within the framework of the ICD

 Melissa Haendel, UNC School of Medicine, Department of Genetics